 Here are More Infused Sparkling Water Recipes

-Another favorite combo of mine is Kiwi Strawberries Cucumber – with kiwi being a great system purifier, strawberries strong on anti-aging and cucumbers with those water-retention-prevention abilities and a superb detoxifier in general.
+Another favorite combo of mine is Kiwi Strawberries Cucumber.
+In this combination, kiwi acts as a great system purifier, strawberries provide strong anti-aging support, and cucumbers de-bloat and detox.

 And here are even more combos I love: